helenmurugan/heritage-housing-issues/README.md

     * [Acknowledgements](#acknowledgements)

 ## Introduction
-Heritage Housing Issues utilises conventional data analysis techniques and machine learning to answer a client's business requirements, relating to property sales in Ames, Iowa, USA.
+Heritage Housing Issues utilises conventional data analysis techniques and a machine learning model to answer a client's business requirements relating to property sales in Ames, Iowa, USA.
 It includes a comprehensive data correlation study aimed at visualising the relationship between house attributes and property sale price.
-The project also features a machine learning model that enables the client and other users to predict property sale prices based on various house attributes, through a dedicated web application.
+The project also features a machine learning model that enables the client and other users to predict property sale prices based on house attributes, through a dedicated web application.
 The project utilizes a Kaggle real estate dataset as its input.
 This dataset provides comprehensive data on house attributes and sale price in order to accurately answer a real-world business requirement.

 Heritage Housing Issues is the fifth and final portfolio project for a Code Institute Diploma in Full Stack Software Development with Predictive Analytics specialisation.

 ## CRISP-DM Workflow
 The Cross Industry Standard Process for Data Mining (CRISP-DM) was followed during development:

-* <b>EPIC 1 - Information gathering and data collection:</b> This stage involves understanding the business requirements (this involves extensive discussions with the client), identifying the data source(s), and collecting necessary data to support the project goals.
+* <b>EPIC 1 - Information gathering and data collection:</b> This stage involves understanding the business requirements (usually through extensive discussions with the client), identifying the data source(s), and collecting necessary data to support the project goals.

-* <b>EPIC 2 - Data visualization, cleaning, and preparation:</b>
+* <b>EPIC 2 - Data visualisation, cleaning, and preparation:</b> Correlation studies are performed to identify issues with the data that require dealing with.
+Data preparation tasks are performed to handle missing data, outliers, feature engineering transformations, and other preprocessing in preparation for modelling.

-* <b>EPIC 3 - Model training, optimization and validation:</b>
+* <b>EPIC 3 - Modelling:</b> Different algorithms and methods are tried and their performance evaluated.
+The most suitable models are selected and fine tuned using different parameters to optimise performance based on business needs.

-* <b>EPIC 4 - Dashboard planning, designing, and development:</b>
+* <b>EPIC 4 - Model Evaluation:</b> Taking into account the business requirements and agreed performance metrics, the models are evaluated.
+Previous stages of CRISP-DM workflow may be reiterated (eg. data cleaning and feature engineering steps) to achieve best performance possible.
+The most suitable ML pipeline is selected for deployment.

-* <b>EPIC 5 - Dashboard deployment and release.</b>:
+* <b>EPIC 5 - Dashboard development and deployment:</b> Develop a web application using Streamlit, taking into account business requirements and principles for good user experience.
+The app is deployed through Heroku cloud hosting service.

 These steps align neatly with the Agile development process, with the ability to move back and forth between stages/epics as new insights are gained and previous steps are refined.
 Ultimately, the project aims to deliver a product that satisfies the client's requirements.